spin-itn/spin-itn.github.io/docs/training/ws4/ws4_overview.md

 - May 16th: Departure

 ## Travel to Zurich and Disentis
+Zurich main station (Zurich HB) is well connected to other big European cities by day- and night-trains.<br>
+There is a daily night train from Berlin (leaving: 21:01) to Zurich (arriving at 9:05)<br>
+The daily night train from Hamburg (leaving 21:52) arrives at 10:05 in Zurich <br>
+Every day, 5 direct trains from Paris arrive at Zurich HB <br>

 The closest train station to Catrina Experience Resort is <b>Acla da Fontauna</b>.